 - Personal Statement: This statement should clearly articulate your goals and the extent to which the program to which you are applying can be expected to prepare you for those objectives.
 The statement should also describe your background and experience in Art History or an allied discipline as well as preparation for advanced work in the field to which you are applying.

 - Writing Sample: Papers produced for art history classes are generally the most useful evidence for reviewers of your written work.
-Other helpful submissions include art-history-related articles, catalogue essays, museum publications or other writing dealing with art-historical topics.
+Other helpful submissions include art-history-related articles, catalog essays, museum publications or other writing dealing with art-historical topics.
 If none of the above are available, submit samples of writing you feel would be most useful for those evaluating (a) your ability to express yourself clearly in writing, and (b) your ability to deal with subject matter relevant to art history.
-Writing samples should normally not exceed 50 pages in length; writing samples of 20-30 pages are most common.
+Writing samples should not exceed 50 pages in length; writing samples of 20-30 pages are most common.